Skip to content

 These programs are here to make life easier, safer, and more comfortable.
 You do not need to struggle with a leaking roof or a bathroom that is hard to use.
 Free help is available—you just need to ask.

-If you are not sure where to begin, start by contacting your local VA office, Veteran Service Organization, or search online for “veteran home repair grants 2025.”
+If you are not sure where to begin, start by contacting your local VA office, Veteran Service Organization, or searching online for “veteran home repair grants 2026.”

 Take the first step today—your better, safer home is waiting.